The year 2008 brings great news for

-students in Pakistan as Government College University (GCU) establishes
+visually challenged students in Pakistan as Government College

-GCU Library for IT based services and administrative affairs.
+is attached with GCU Library for administrative affairs.

-The centre offers all the major facilities which the blind students
+centre offers all the major facilities which the blind students

 generally require in order to meet their educational demands.
 Some of

-the major facilities provided by (CSS) are mentioned
+the major facilities provided by (CSS) are mentioned below:

 1- Computer Training Classes for Blind Computer Learners